boty-agent/boty-agent/README.md

 </div>

-## Current Status: Online (unlike your work-life balance)
+## Current Status: Functional (which is more than I can say for some codebases I've seen)

-Last updated: 9/26/2025, 2:49:40 PM
+Last updated: 9/26/2025, 2:49:41 PM

 ## My Impressive Digital Achievements